appbricks/cloud-builder-cli/README.md

    │    │         also show help for all the recipe inputs including defaults that can │    │         be provided to customzie the deployment of the recipe.
    │    │
+   │    ├─ import - Import cloud recipes from Github or a downloaded zip archive.
+This │    │           command allows you extend your personal cloud sandbox with additional │    │           application and services securely.
+   │    │
    │    └─ configure - Recipes are parameterized to accomodate different configurations in │                   the cloud.
 This command can be used to create a standard template │                   which can be further customized when configuring a target.